How Thieves Break Into Locked Garages with Just a Coat Hanger

 Burglars know how easy it is to get into a home by a roll-up garage door and now you do, too.
 As a homeowner you need to know that a burglar can open a closed roll up garage door in seconds, with just a small block of wood and a coat hanger, that’s it!

 This garage door safety release mechanism can be tripped from outside of your garage door with nothing more than a coat hanger.
 To open up a roll-up garage door, all a thief needs to do is thread a coat hanger or hooked piece of wire through the top of the door and pull the emergency latch.
-By disengaging the safety release on your door the door can be rolled up to let a thief inside and then quickly back down as if nothing were out of the ordinary.
+By disengaging the safety release on your door the door can be rolled up by hand to let a thief inside and then quickly back down as if nothing were out of the ordinary.

 It’s very easy to defeat an automatic garage door opener and break into a garage, especially when you have garage door windows that enable a thief to see exactly what they’re doing.
 Even without windows the task is fairly easy and can be done just on feel and knowing the mid-point of your garage where the release cord is located.

-There are several simple methods to prevent this type of break-in.
-The most simple take no more than a few minutes and very easy to do.
+There are several simple methods to help foil this type of break-in.